fluent/fluent-bit-docs/administration/configuring-fluent-bit/record-accessor.md

 Having a way to select a specific part of the record is critical for certain core functionalities or plugins, this feature is called _Record Accessor._

-> consider Record Accessor a simple grammar to specify record content and other miscellaneus values.
+> consider Record Accessor a simple grammar to specify record content and other miscellaneous values.

 ### Format